Cedar Lake (Minneapolis): Paths

+Encroachment

+The MPRB owns the entire shoreline of Cedar Lake and the Kenilworth Channel; however, it can authorize private development on park land through an "encroachment license."
+Shoreline encroachments are common on Cedar Lake, particularly from Cedar Lake South Beach to the Kenilworth Channel.
+As a result, informal trails have appeared over time, such as one on the west side of the Kenilworth Channel that terminates at Cedar Lake East Beach.
+This trail was formally added to the MPRB Plan for Cedar Lake and Lake of the Isles in 2023 for future improvements.
+Encroachments on the Cedar Lake shoreline have caused controversy; while residents are allowed to travel along the entire lake, some commentators have criticized the MPRB and homeowners for making public land less accessible.

 Beaches

 There are three official swimming beaches at the lake, Cedar Lake East Beach, Cedar Lake Point Beach, and Cedar Lake South Beach.

 Fish

 The lake contains black bullhead, black crappie, bluegill, bowfin, carp, green sunfish, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, tiger muskellunge, walleye, white sucker, and yellow perch.
 Some fish consumption guideline restrictions have been placed on the lake's bluegill, carp, crappie, largemouth bass, northern pike, and walleye due to mercury and/or PFOS contamination.